The donation of plasma

 Frequency of donation

-With a plasmapheresis donation, between 600 and 700 ml of plasma are sampled.
-The time between twoplasma donations shall not be less than 14 days.
+Through plasmapheresis donation, between 600 and 700 ml of plasma are collected.
+At least 14 days must elapse between one plasma donation and another.
 It is possible to donate up to 12 litres of plasma annually.

 50 minutes